 Place the sample onto the AFM stage.
 The magnetic stainless-steel specimen disk will immobilize the sample on the stage.
 [1] Allow time for the preparation and the stage to equilibrate thermally.
 [2]

 Talent places sample onto the stage

+Place probe holder into AFM

-Talent sets a timer and sets it next to the stage
+Talent sets a timer to time thermal equilibration

 Use the tapping mode to scan an area that is 5 x 5 µm, rastered in 512 lines at a scan rate of 1 Hz.
 Acquire both the height and phase images as they provide complementary information on the topography and the surface properties of the sample.
 [1]